 - 1. Understand the importance of marine systems, their diverse structure and functions, and the complex links between land and the ocean.
 Acknowledge the major role the ocean plays in the proper functioning of the ecosphere as the life-support system and of the goods and services provided by the oceans, especially climate-regulation. - 2.
 Present the main threats affecting the oceans, the coastal areas and enclosed seas.
-The focus will be on the over-exploitation of fish stocks and the ecological effects and economic costs involved, and on the introduction of alien species. - 3.
+The focus will be on the over-exploitation of fish stocks and the ecological effects and economic costs involved, on the introduction of alien species, and on the impact of climate changes. - 3.
+Understand the links between terrestrial and ocean systems.
 As study case analyze the uniqueness of the Black Sea and its links with the Danube River catchment.
 Understand how the river, delta and marine basin function as a single geosystem. - 4.
 Present the main conceptual developments in marine sciences, progresses in legislation and conservation, the current sustainable marine resources management practices, and the increasing importance of marine protected areas.